wur-bioinformatics/introduction-to-bioinformatics/week5.md

 sequence from the millions or billions of small fragments.
 Some people have likened this process to putting a stack of newspapers (each newspaper representing one copy of the genome) through a shredder and attempting to reconstruct a single original newspaper from the resulting confetti.
 Solving this puzzle has driven the development of dedicated assembly algorithms and software.
 Any computational approach has to overcome the real-world challenges posed by the sequenced data and the characteristics of genomes.

-:::{figure} images/Week5/Fig_15_from_slide.png
+:::{figure} images/Week5/jigsaw.png
 :alt: The assembly problem as a jigsaw puzzle
 :align: center
-:name: w5f15
+:name: jigsaw

-The assembly problem as a jigsaw puzzle
+The assembly problem as a jigsaw puzzle.
+Credits: {cite}`jigsaw_2016`.
 :::

-If we look at a genome assembly using the analogy of a jigsaw puzzle ({numref}`w5f15`), the challenges become obvious:
+If we look at a genome assembly using the analogy of a jigsaw puzzle ({numref}`jigsaw`), the challenges become obvious:

-- There is no picture on the puzzle box, i.e. we have no idea what the assembled genome is meant to look like.
+- There is no picture on the puzzle box, i.e., we have no idea what the assembled genome is meant to look like.
   We can look at related genomes, but this will only give an approximate idea.

-- There are loads of pieces in the puzzle, billions of them.
+- There are many pieces in the puzzle, billions of them.
   Every piece represents a small part of the genome that has been sequenced.

-- Some pieces are frayed or dirty, i.e. reads contain errors, further obfuscating the overall picture.
+- Some pieces are frayed or dirty, i.e., reads contain errors, further obfuscating the overall picture.

 - Some pieces are missing.
   Some parts of the genome do not break as easily as others, and are not included in the sheared fragments.
-  Other have extreme GC values and do not amplify as well in the PCR step.
+  Others have extreme GC values and do not amplify as well in the PCR step.

 - Some parts of the puzzle contain the same image.
   In genome terms, these are duplicated regions, where some genes may have more than one copy.